 BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO

 Workshops | Giveaways | Podcasts | Competitions | Reports | Maps | GPS Marks | Rigging Tutorials | Sounder School | Exclusive Footage | Tackle Talks | Gear Guides | Kayak Club | Much More

 Things to do at Gippsland Lakes

 Gippsland Lakes is roughly a 3 1/2 hours drive from Melbourne.
 A beautiful part of Victoria that spans popular townships including Lakes Entrance, Metung, Paynesville, Loch Sport and Seaspray.
 These townships offer excellent accommodation, cafes, boutique shops and access to the water.
 Popular activities to do in this area includes visiting 90-mile beach, boating across to Raymond Island, hiking, camping and an unlimited amount of recreational water activities particularly fishing, kayaking, and boating.
 Further up from Gippsland Lakes you have fishing delights such as Marlo, lake Tyers and Bemm River.

 Fishing Gippsland Lakes

 Fishing with vibes and blades is a great option here as it allows you to target multiple species at once including bream flathead and tailor.
-These cast a fair distance, work well along drop-offs and can be fished slowly with hops, lifts and pauses.
-Good options here would include eco gear VX35s, strike pro micro vibe, Berkley big eye blades and TT switchblades.
-Lightly weighted soft plastics work well in the shallows where you flicking towards the banks or areas between 3 and 5 meters deep.
+These cast a fair distance, work well along drop-offs and can be fished slowly with hops, lifts, and pauses.
+Good options here would include eco-gear VX35s, strike pro micro vibe, Berkley big eye blades, and TT switchblades.
+Lightly weighted soft plastics work well in the shallows where you flick towards the banks or areas between 3 and 5 meters deep.
 Shallow diving hard body lures also work really well but will attract lots of attention from the aggressive tailor.